-12 AAC 40.470.
-Renewal of a physician assistant license (a) A physician assistant license must be renewed biennially on the date set by the department. (b) An application for renewal must be made on the form provided by the department and must include (1) payment of the renewal fee established in 12 AAC 02.250; (2) documented evidence that the applicant has met the continuing medical education and recertification requirements of the NCCPA, including the NCCPA recertification examination, and is currently certified by NCCPA; (3) verification on a form provided by the department of each authorization to practice issued before September 1, 2007 under which the physician assistant is practicing.
+- (b) An application for renewal must be made on the form provided by the department and must include - (1) payment of the renewal fee established in 12 AAC 02.250; - (2) documented evidence that the applicant has met the continuing medical education and recertification requirements of the NCCPA, including the NCCPA recertification examination, and is currently certified by NCCPA; - (3) verification on a form provided by the department of each authorization to practice issued before September 1, 2007 under which the physician assistant is practicing.

-12 AAC 40.473.
-Inactive physician assistant license. (a) A physician assistant who is not practicing in the state may hold an inactive license that may be renewed. (b) A physician assistant may apply for an inactive license at the time of license renewal by (1) indicating on the form for license renewal that the physician assistant is requesting an inactive license; and (2) paying the inactive biennial license fee established in 12 AAC 02.250. (c) A physician assistant licensed as inactive may not practice as a physician assistant in the state. (d) A physician assistant licensed as inactive who wishes to resume active practice as a physician assistant in the state must (1) submit a completed renewal application form indicating request for reactivation; (2) pay the physician assistant biennial license renewal fee establishedin 12 AAC 02.250, less any inactive license fee previously paid for the same licensing period; (3) submit a copy of a current certificate issued by the National Commission of Certification of Physician Assistants; and (4) request a clearance report from the Federation of State Medical Boards's Board Action Data Bank be sent directly to the board. (e) Notwithstanding (a) and (b) of this section, the board may refuse to reactivate a physician assistant authorization for the same reasons that it may impose disciplinary sanctions against a licensee under AS 08.64.326 and this chapter.
+Section 12 AAC 40.473 - Inactive physician assistant license

+- (a) A physician assistant who is not practicing in the state may hold an inactive license that may be renewed. - (b) A physician assistant may apply for an inactive license at the time of license renewal by - (1) indicating on the form for license renewal that the physician assistant is requesting an inactive license; and - (2) paying the inactive biennial license fee established in 12 AAC 02.250. - $\mbox{(c)}$ A physician assistant licensed as inactive may not practice as a physician assistant in the state. - (d) A physician assistant licensed as inactive who wishes to resume active practice as a physician assistant in the state must - (1) submit a completed renewal application form indicating request for reactivation; - (2) pay the physician assistant biennial license renewal fee established in 12 AAC 02.250, less any inactive license fee previously paid for the same licensing period; - (3) submit a copy of a current certificate issued by the National Commission of Certification of Physician Assistants; and - (4) request a clearance report from the Federation of State Medical Board's Board Action Data Bank be sent directly to the board. - (e) Notwithstanding (a) and (b) of this section, the board may refuse to reactivate a physician assistant authorization for the same reasons that it may impose disciplinary sanctions against a licensee under AS 08.64.326 and this chapter.